iangreenleaf/transactional_capybara/README.md

 ## Sequel ##
 If you want to have shared database connections with sequel just add the option `single_threaded: true` to your sequel connection in test.

-## Support ##

-Right now this gem automatically handles the following things:

- * ActiveRecord
- * Sequel
- * jQuery
- * Angular

-Tested on Capybara 2.4.x, may not work on other major versions.

-Don't see something you want?
-I'd love a pull request, or even just a friendly inquiry!

 ## Contributing